Ask Experts Questions for FREE Help!

 Hot water can go bad overtime and leak.

-Controls and power supplies are available from the company that makes the product or you can pick and choose your own.
+Controls and power supplies are available from the company that makes the product or you can pick your own.

 Do a Google search for manufactures and then Google the manufactures name to se if others have had problems with there product.